app comparison

 What is the best free plant identifier app in the UK?

 PlantNet is the strongest fully-free option for UK gardeners.
 It is backed by a French research consortium (Cirad, INRA, INRIA, IRD), has no paywall or ads, is transparent about confidence scores, and is strong on European native species.
 Seek by iNaturalist is also free and better for UK biodiversity logging.
 RHS Grow has a free tier with limited features.
-Growli has a free core tier covering identification and basic care, with conversational diagnosis on the paid Plus plan.
+Growli has a free core tier covering the garden plan, care tasks and frost alerts, with conversational diagnosis on the paid Plus plan.

 What is the best plant identifier app for diagnosing problems in a UK home?